codeforamerica/vita-min/docs/deployment.md

 ## To The Production Environment

 To deploy to Production, run the `bin/release` script from the project root.
-In most cases, you will want to run this from the `master` branch.
-It can be run from a different branch, however this may complicate subsequent releases _unless_ the `release` branch is merged back into `master` after the fact.
+In most cases, you will want to run this from the `main` branch.
+It can be run from a different branch, however this may complicate subsequent releases _unless_ the `release` branch is merged back into `main` after the fact.

 This script will undertake all the necessary steps for a deployment.
-If there is a merge conflict when merging `master` into `release`, the conflicts must be resolved by hand, then re-run `bin/release`.
+If there is a merge conflict when merging `main` into `release`, the conflicts must be resolved by hand, then re-run `bin/release`.

 The script also creates a tag.
 For regular releases, we use `version-N.N.N`,